Kevin Harvick: In media

 Harvick has made several TV talk show appearances during his career on shows such as Late Show with David Letterman, Live with Regis and Kelly, Jim Rome is Burning, and The Tony Danza Show.
 He was also on the first season of FX's NASCAR Drivers: 360.
 It took an in-depth look at NASCAR drivers outside the track and the preparation it takes to be a NASCAR driver.
 Harvick has also been on MTV Cribs.

-In early 2003 Harvick is featured on the cover NASCAR Racing 2003 Season alongside Jimmie Johnson.
+In early 2003, Harvick was featured on the cover NASCAR Racing 2003 Season alongside Jimmie Johnson.

 In 2004, game show Family Feud hosted a NASCAR special involving Harvick, with help from fellow Californian and then-host Richard Karn.
 In the special, Harvick faced off against fellow race-car driver Jeremy Mayfield and his foundation, playing Family Feud on behalf of the Kevin Harvick Foundation.
-Although they did not win, Harvick and his team were able to score off 276 points, winning $276 for their charity.
+Although they did not win, Harvick and his team were able to score 276 points, winning $276 for their charity.

 On February 19, 2011, Harvick's sponsor, Budweiser hosted "The Roast of Kevin Harvick", which had some of Harvick's opponents and teammates give their thoughts and opinions on the Sprint Cup driver.

+In 2023, Kern County Raceway Park was given new ownership to Tim and Lisa Huddleston, and the track was renamed as Kevin Harvick's Kern Raceway in his honor.

 Nicknames

 Harvick was nicknamed "Happy Harvick" ironically due to his occasional temper outbursts.
-His pit sign, which is a smiley face, is a play on the nickname.
+His pit sign, which was a smiley face, was a play on the nickname.
 He also received the nickname "The Closer" for his ability to make late passes for the win (often with the commentators asking "Where did he come from?" because he often made them from a considerable distance behind, usually taking advantage of the leader running out of fuel in the last few corners).